WeebIndustry/WeebJournal-rest/README.md

 ## Tech stack

-- Java
+- Java 8
-- Spring Boot
+- Spring Boot 2.1.6 Release
-- Postgresql
+- Postgresql 11
 - Docker + Kubernetes
 - Elasticsearch + Kibana
 - TeamCity

 ## Getting Started

-1. Tools:

-## Getting Started

-1. How to contribute to this repo
+1. How to contribute to this repo?

 - Fork this repo to your own one
 - Create a new branch which follows this format `wj-<YourName>-<pull_request_name_or_some_tag_you_want>`.
 For instance: `wj-Aragami1408-add_sharing_post_feature`